mad-lab-fau/gaitmap/README.md

 ### Supported Python versions

-*gaitmap* is tested against Python 3.8 and 3.9 at the moment.
+*gaitmap* is tested against Python 3.9 at the moment.
-We expect most features to work with all Python versions >= 3.8, but because of some known issues (see specific features above) we do not officially support them.
+We expect most features to work with all Python versions >= 3.9, but because of some known issues (see specific features above) we do not officially support them.

 ## Working with Algorithms